openvinotoolkit/openvino.genai/image_generation/lcm_dreamshaper_v7/cpp/README.md

 The LoRA safetensors model is loaded with OpenVINO GenAI Adapters.

 There are various LoRA models on https://civitai.com/tag/lora and on HuggingFace, you can consider to choose your own LoRA model in safetensor format.
 For example, you can use LoRA [soulcard model](https://civitai.com/models/67927?modelVersionId=72591).
 Download and put LoRA safetensors model into the models directory.
 When running the built sample provide the path to the LoRA model with `-l, --loraPath arg` argument.
+Control how much of LoRA adapter effect is applied by specifying `-a`/`--alpha` parameter which is a floatting point number usually in the range from `0` to `1` and depends on specific LoRA adapter.
+Multiple LoRA adapters can be applied simultatniously with different weights by specifying multiple `-l` and `-a` parameters in the command line.

 ## Step 3: Build the LCM Application